pushandplay/cordova-plugin-apprate/README.md

 - From github repository: `cordova plugin add https://github.com/pushandplay/cordova-plugin-apprate.git`
 - For phonegap build add the following to your config.xml: `<gap:plugin name="cordova-plugin-apprate" />`

+## Integrating Google Play Services

+To set up Google Play Core version, you can use PLAY_CORE_VERSION parameter (with 1.8.0 value by default).
+It is useful in order to avoid conflicts with another plugins which use any other different version of Google Play Core.

 ## Customization and usage

 - Note: During development the submit button will be disabled and cannot be pressed.
 This is expected behavior per Apple when the app has not been downloaded from the app store.
 Details here: https://github.com/pushandplay/cordova-plugin-apprate/issues/182
+- Note: Using the in app review for Android/IOS will not prompt the user, and the native review prompt will be _requested_ and not guaranteed to be shown

 ## Options / Preferences
 These options are available on the `AppRate.preferences` object.